50 Vintage Wedding Photos So Beautiful We Can't Look Away

 After divorcing Allen in 1974 Minelli married Jack Haley Jr., the son of Judy Garland's co-star in the Wizard of Oz.

 After a hot and heavy love affair with smoldering hunk James Dean, actress Pier Angeli married singer Vic Damone on November 24, 1954.
 This white, silk chiffon gown was designed by Helen Rose, the same woman who created Grace Kelly’s iconic gown.
 Even though Angeli looked like a literal angel on her wedding day she was allegedly shown up by her ex, Dean, who caused a ruckus outside the chapel.
 Legend has it that he sat outside the chapel where Angeli’s wedding took place in his red jacket and leather cap until the happy couple exited the building.
 As soon as they did he kicked on the gas and rode away as loudly as possible.

 Now that's a tasty looking cake, hope they saved a slice for us

 Wedding food can be dicey.
 You never know if you’re going to show up to a reception that’s going to serve chicken and fish, or if you’re going to get some truly transcendent grub.
 The one thing that everyone looks forward to is getting a slice of wedding cake, but as times and tastes have changed so have the cakes that are served at weddings.
-In the 1970s wedding cake changed in a big way thanks to the introduction of colorful icing as well as almond paste based tiers.
-Royal icing became a mainstay at weddings during this era because it was study enough to support multiple tiers.
+In the 1970s, wedding cakes changed in a big way thanks to the introduction of colorful icing as well as almond paste-based tiers.
+Royal icing became a mainstay at weddings during this era because it was sturdy enough to support multiple tiers.